 - Institutions performing federally supported research negotiate Facilities and Administration (F&A) rates with the federal government.
 The F&A rates are applied as a fraction of the direct research costs as an administratively efficient mechanism to reimburse the institution for the costs of their facilities and administration. - The F&A rates agreements for all Project institutions are summarized in Table 3. - For labor, there are additional charges to cover employees' fringe benefits.
-This is also shown in Table 3. - The Basis of Estimates describe the direct costs for materials, and hours for labor.
-The labor rates, fringes, and indirect (F&A) costs are then calculated depending on the specific institution performing the work and the applicable rate. - Institutions are responsible for responding to Project requests for current fringe and overhead rates for each labor type working on the project.
+This is also shown in Table 3. - The Basis of Estimates describe the direct costs of the project.
+The indirect (F&A) costs are then included by Smartsheets, depending on the specific institution performing the work and the applicable rate. - Institutions are responsible for responding to Project requests for current fringe and overhead rates for each labor type working on the project.
 These rates will be updated project wide every year. - Labor fringe is given as a percentage of the base salary.
-Overhead is then applied to the base salary plus the labor fringe. - Indirect rates are given as a percentage of the materials cost. - For travel, the standard indirect rates for the institution are applied. - Most institutions' federal F&A agreements provide an exemption from indirect costs on equipment (costing above a threshold of typically \$5000), and capital expenditures.
+Overhead is then applied to the base salary plus the labor fringe. - Overhead/Indirect rates are given as a percentage of the materials cost. - For travel, the standard indirect rates for the institution are applied. - Most institutions' federal F&A agreements provide an exemption from indirect costs on equipment (costing above a threshold of typically \$5000), and capital expenditures.